nuejs/nue/packages/nuejs.org/docs/settings.md

 You can [disable individual layouts](custom-layouts.html#disabling) for areas or individual pages with settings such as `banner: false` or `footer: false`.

 ## Area settings
-List of typical area-specific settings inside an application file such as `blog/app.yaml`.
+List of typical area-specific settings inside an application file such as `blog/blog.yaml` or any other YAML file on the specific application directory.
 These can also be set globally in `site.yaml` or individually for a specific page.

 ### include